-As the first phase of implementation from the comprehensive Envision Cayce Master Plan, Kirkpatrick Park represents a new model for public housing in Nashville, as well as the rest of the country.
+As part of the first phase of implementation from the comprehensive Envision Cayce Master Plan, Kirkpatrick Park represents a new model for public housing in Nashville, as well as the rest of the country.
 Combining low-income, workforce, and market-rate units side-by-side, Kirkpatrick Park is the foundational project for mixed-income development for the Metropolitan Development & Housing Agency (MDHA) on Nashville’s largest subsidized housing property.

 MDHA focused on three goals to guide Kirkpatrick Park’s development: 1) deconcentrate poverty through a fully integrated and economically self-sustaining mixed-income community; 2) provide a 1-for-1 replacement of the subsidized housing to be demolished; and 3) honor a commitment to keep existing residents in the community and minimize disruption while creating the new housing.